ChemeketaCS/csweb/content/assignments/cs162/dna/index.md

 class to be completely immutable, we would not provide an assignment operator.

 However, remember to allocate the “new” objects on the stack as local variables and return them.
-Do not use the `new` keyword, or the objects would be allocated on the heap and you would have to pass them around as pointers and remember to explicitly `delete` them.
+Do not use the `new` keyword to allocate the DNAStrand object you want to return, or the object would be allocated on the heap and you would have to pass it as a pointer and remember to explicitly `delete` it.
 {{% /alert %}}

 {{% alert warning %}}